dmhacker/rg-bots/README.md

 | Lexicon     | 5 |
 | Plat10      | 3.5 |

-NOTE: These robots are purely my ideas, and it would be awesome if you don't take any code (without explicit permission).
+These robots are purely my ideas, and it would be awesome if you don't take any code (without explicit permission).